opatil31/oudiffusion/README.md

 ### 5.2 Learning findings:

-**Rotation–contraction vector OU:** Rerun at 16k steps under the calibrated checks, it lands at the same wall as the oscillator: genuine second-order bias 1.7–2.2% ($z=+3.5/+3.5/+3.8$ against the noise floors), largest at the longest lag checked.
+**Rotation–contraction vector OU:** At 16k steps under the calibrated checks, it lands at the same wall as the oscillator, with second-order bias 1.7–2.2% ($z=+3.5/+3.5/+3.8$ against the noise floors), largest at the longest lag checked.
 Notably it reaches that wall at 32 channels, without the capacity increase the oscillator requires, its correlation length (≈20 steps) fits inside the receptive field, so the wall's height is set by the architecture–objective pair.

 **Oscillator:** The best configuration ($K{=}1000$, 16k steps, 64 channels) reproduces the exact second-order law to 2.5–3.5% out to quarter-period lags, with the residual at $z=+3.2/+3.1/+4.5$ against calibrated noise floors.
 The residual survived a six-hypothesis elimination: sampler (the analytic oracle is statistically indistinguishable from the exact sampler at $K=1000$), capacity (32→64 channels cut the bias 3×, then saturated), training length (8k→16k flat), channel scale (per-channel normalization ablation: unchanged), receptive field ($L=32$ diagnostic: genuine bias unchanged), and optimization schedule (cosine LR decay, verified active from its one-sided convergence fingerprint).
 A held-out set of tests (lags 4/8/32, the full $dL\times dL$ trajectory covariance, marginal kurtosis) landed on the same bias curve, ruling out metric overfitting, and revealed structure: the bias grows with temporal horizon (2.5% at lag-1 to 7.4% at half-period), consistent with few-percent errors in learned dynamics compounding coherently in phase and envelope.
 Closed, with the half-period lag as the documented exception.